Napanee Fair

 Class 18- Photography

 Only amateur photos will be accepted.
 Only one photo will be allowed per section per person.
 All photos must be 4" x 6", printed on regular photo paper, and mounted on white bristol board or yardstick with a 1" border on all sides.
 No photos will be accepted in a mat or frame.
 All photos must be recent, within the past year.
-All entries myst remain until 5:00 p.m. on Monday, whether they are awarded a prize or not.
+All entries must remain until 5:00 p.m. on Monday, whether they are awarded a prize or not.

 Section:

-1. The Colour Red
+1. The Colour Orange

 Class 19- Needlework & Crafts